-Way back when my oldest daughter was a year old, we started a tradition of taking a Christmas card photo.
-Every year on a Sunday around Thanksgiving, my husband and I would stage our own photoshoot, attempting to get the best possible picture of our three daughters and the dog.
+When my oldest daughter was a year old, we started a tradition of taking a Christmas card photo.
+Every year on a Sunday around Thanksgiving, my husband and I would stage our own photoshoot to get the best possible picture of our three daughters and the dog.

-We’d pose them holding sleigh bells against an evergreen backdrop, or pile them into a little red wagon with the dog standing in front of it wearing reindeer antlers.
+We’d pose them holding sleigh bells against an evergreen backdrop or pile them into a little red wagon with the dog wearing reindeer antlers.
 When they were too young to have their own fashion sense, I dressed them in matching outfits.

 My daughters grew less enthusiastic about the Christmas photo as they grew older

-As the years went on, the girls became less enthusiastic about playing along.
+The girls became less enthusiastic about playing along as the years went on.
 The year my oldest turned 20, I had to pile on more motherly guilt than usual to make the photo happen.
 But I always got my picture.

 After all, composing a photo that we could tuck into our cards was my chance to show how much having a family meant to me.
 The rest of the year, my take on family life tends to be more Shoebox than Hallmark because when the normal circumstances of life are about to get the best of me, finding the funny is a way to cut something annoying down to its proper size.

-But that Christmas card photo was one of the few times each year that I went more Hallmark, shining a spotlight on what brought my life its true brilliance.
+But that Christmas card photo was one of the few times I went more Hallmark each year, shining a spotlight on what brought my life its true brilliance.
 Taking that photo was my way of sharing: These are my children with whom I am well pleased.

 I thought of saying farewell to our Christmas card tradition

 I was still vexed about the standoff when I went to an Advent by Candlelight gathering.
-The discussion at my table turned to evolving Christmas traditions.
-I was seated with two ladies who had recently lost their husbands and were facing a season chockfull of bittersweet memories.
+The discussion at my table turned to evolve Christmas traditions.
+I was seated with two ladies who had recently lost their husbands and faced a season chockful of bittersweet memories.
 Whether they liked it or not, they’d have to replace a lot of traditions that they had no hope of being able to repeat that year.
 This made me feel a little bit like a loser.
-If the widows could cope with the loss of their traditions, couldn’t I figure out how to bid farewell to our Christmas card photo?
+If the widows could cope with losing their traditions, couldn’t I figure out how to bid farewell to our Christmas card photo?

 After all, the Christmas card photo couldn’t go on forever.
-What was my end game?
+What was my endgame?
 Would we graduate out of the tradition once people were out of college?
-Would we stop once somebody got married because our family circle had been altered?
+Would we stop once somebody married because our family circle had been altered?

 When I looked at the shots in which Henry and I were looking straight at the camera, I could see in my eyes some of the sadness I felt about not having my children in the photo.
 But the picture my husband snapped when the dog and I were goofing around at the end seemed to strike a happier tone.
 We had a winner.